High Converting Sales Page: 6 Tips & Examples

 All the work you did beforehand with writing down your value proposition will come in handy for this section.
 Including the product’s key benefits on your sales page is a great way to further convince your visitors of why they should choose you.

 It is very important that you write down key benefits, and not simply features.
 Why should your potential customer care about this specific feature?
 Which benefits does it bring them?
-Keep this part short and straight-to-the-point to not overwhelm your visitor with too many details.
+Keep this part short and straight to the point to not overwhelm your visitor with too many details.
 Generally, three key benefits should be enough.

 thinkific

-6. Frequently asked questions section
+6. Frequently Asked Questions section

 If your product is pricey or the market is very competitive, chances are that it will be more difficult to convince your audience to take the step and buy the product.
 This is where an FAQ can be very useful.